redpanda-data/connect/website/docs/components/metrics/cloudwatch.md

 ### `path_mapping`

 An optional [Bloblang mapping](/docs/guides/bloblang/about) that allows you to rename or prevent certain metrics paths from being exported.
+When metric paths are created, renamed and dropped a trace log is written, enabling TRACE level logging is therefore a good way to diagnose path mappings.
 BETA FEATURE: Labels can also be created for the metric path by mapping meta fields.

 Type: `string`